vortex314/serial2mqtt/README.md

  -   add static topic through config : "src/DEVICE/serial2mqtt/board" "ESP32-Nodemcu"
 # Code design
-Per serial port there is a main thread and mqtt threads for callback The main thread waits for events and handle
+Per serial port there is a main thread and mqtt threads for callback The main thread waits for events and handle these primarily.
+2 timers in this thread are checked for expiry ( not time critical ) :

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzEwMTM1MTUsLTIwMDU1MjQ5NjIsLT
+eyJoaXN0b3J5IjpbLTEyODA2OTIwMTMsLTIwMDU1MjQ5NjIsLT
 ExODc1OTc2MzcsLTYyNTAyMDg2MV19
 -->